 Operated by Westjet, Swoop is a rare thing: it’s a true discount airline, something that Canadians have frankly never really seen much of in this country.
+I was unaware of it myself, until a while ago.
+If you were to go here, you’d know that Westjet is just one of the flights that offers discounts.
 For my flight to Vegas, the price was a rather astonishing $99, and all I had to do was get to the Hamilton airport.

 If I had to suggest a caveat, it’s simply the trick of getting to Hamilton airport.
 If you live in Toronto like me, and don’t necessarily have someone who can or will drop you off, you can hire a shuttle services for about $140, find some magic way of using transit (which will take hours), or you can book Lyft or Uber for about $90 from the west side of Toronto.

 This is the first point where you’ll have to do some math to make sure Swoop is worth it, but in my case it definitely was.
 For those near the Hamilton airport, or who can get a drive to the airport, it’s a great alternative to Toronto’s Pearson airport.